 Dive for Peace Day 28 June 2014

 The Meeting of States Parties to the UNESCO 2001 Convention on the Protection of the Underwater Cultural Heritage decided to organize special remembrance and scientific activities devoted to underwater cultural heritage from World War I on the occasion of the conflict’s Centenary.
-A special public event in this regard will be a “Dive for Peace Day” organized worldwide on 28 June 2014.
-It is supported by dive clubs and dive institutions worldwide.
+A special public event in this regard was a “Dive for Peace Day” organized worldwide on 28 June 2014.
+It was supported by dive clubs and dive institutions worldwide.

-This event is open to every diver from professional to occasional and leisure divers.
-On that specific day, divers are encouraged to take part in commemorative dives to discover the submerged material legacy of the First World War.
+This event was open to every diver from professional to occasional and leisure divers.
+On that specific day, divers were encouraged to take part in commemorative dives to discover the submerged material legacy of the First World War.

-Divers are invited to refrain from any behavior that may cause damage or pollution to the underwater cultural heritage during their visit.
-Emphasis shall be put on respectful, cautious and appropriate behavior towards this heritage, its meaning and its character as heritage site, but also as grave site.
+Divers were invited to refrain from any behavior that may cause damage or pollution to the underwater cultural heritage during their visit.
+Emphasis was put on respectful, cautious and appropriate behavior towards this heritage, its meaning and its character as heritage site, but also as grave site.

-Divers are encouraged to document their participation with images, videos, and first-hand accounts and make them available online, as well as in dive clubs worldwide.
+Divers were encouraged to document their participation with images, videos, and first-hand accounts and make them available online, as well as in dive clubs worldwide.

 News on the UNESCO Dive for Peace Day - 28 June 2014